basho/rfc/open/ts_timestamp_data_type.md

 * Date formats
 * Conversion of stored timestamps on output
 * Retrieval of time zone metadata by client libraries
+* Time/date string parsing by client libraries for use with `put` requests

 ### Default time zone